science & heritage workshop

 Spring 2007 Page proofs for Climate Change: Biological and Human Aspects arrive and worked on: at 500 pages it is big.
 Cambridge University Press allow the inclusion an extra one-page appendix to cover briefly the IPCC 2007 report.
 The book appears on CUP's UK on-line catalogue.
 Meanwhile work on a popular climate change book continues.
 Working title Hard Rain: What They're (Not) Telling You About Global Warming courtesy of Concatenation co-editor, physicist Graham Connor.

 Winter 2007 Participate in the IPCC two-day discussion meeting at the Royal Society on the forthcoming main report of its first working group.
-The summary of the IPCC report was published the previous month while the main reports will be published co-incidentally around the same time as Climate Change: Biological and Human Aspects and, again conicidentally, by Cambridge University Press.
-In one sense this meeting was make-or-break for the forthcoming Climate Change: Biological and Human Aspects as this book needs to capture both the science the IPCC used in its report and the flavour of the scientific discussion the IPCC authors have privately.
+The summary of the IPCC report was published the previous month while the main reports will be published co-incidentally around the same time as Climate Change: Biological and Human Aspects and, again coincidentally, by Cambridge University Press.
+In one sense this meeting was make-or-break for the forthcoming Climate Change: Biological and Human Aspects as it needs to capture both the science the IPCC used in its report and the flavour of the scientific discussion the IPCC authors have privately.
 As it transpired it seems that Climate Change: Biological and Human Aspects is nearly bang on in terms of the tenor and the climate ground covered by the forthcoming IPCC report as well as much of the behind the scenes discussion.